Skip to Content

 The whole process takes about 30 minutes, unless your bird bath is very, very dirty and has been neglected for a long time.

-Once again, I used the pressure setting and let the water run into it for about 2 minutes.
-Tilt the bath and be sure to get every part of the bird bath rinsed.
+Rinse the bird bath thoroughly.
+Use the highest pressure setting and let the water run into the bird bath for about 2 minutes.
+Be sure to get every part of the bird bath rinsed well.

-Clean Bird bath in a garden bed.Now refill with clean fresh water and your bird bath is clean and safe for your birds to enjoy.
-The bath will remain clean for several days and you can help to keep it clean longer by pressure rinsing and refilling the bath daily.
+Refill the bird bath with fresh water for your birds to enjoy.
+The bird bath will remain clean for several days.
+You can help to keep it clean longer by pressure rinsing and refilling the bath daily.

-With proper care, you will only need to occasionally use the bleach method as the bird bath cleaner.
-Hopefully, mine will not get to the awful state shown above for a long time to come!
+With proper care, you will only occasionally need to use the bleach method as a bird bath cleaner.

 How to keep a bird bath clean